josephm1/Safe-API-Doc/index.md

 There are two network states in the SAFE API: Connected and Authorised.

 The user doesn't need to be signed in to connect.
-When you are connected you can 'READ', this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.
+When you are connected you can `READ`, this means you can only read Public data and aren't able to preform actions such as: uploading to a Immutable or Mutable Data Structure, modifying entries, inserting permissions or getting Keys.